rawan4oud/Music-Player/README.md

 ## Description
 The buzzer component of the PBMCUSLK board plays parts of two distinctive songs.
 The chosen songs are *Au Clair de la Lune* and *I Love You (by Barney)*.

+## Hardware
+- CSMB12
+- PBMCUSLK

+## Components
+The following components of the CSMB12 and the PBMCUSLK board were used:
+- Buzzer
+- LCD
+- Four LEDs
+- Two push buttons

+## Software
+- CodeWarrior IDE

 ## Features
 The following are the set of features corresponding to this project:
 - The user can choose to play any of the two songs using two push buttons, each corresponding to one the two songs.